SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 \subsection{Ionization Fraction}

-Having fitted the clumping factors needed in solving the differential equation for the evolution of hydrogen ionization fraction, we now compare our models (Equation \ref{eq:Gamma} and \ref{eq:ndot}) calculated with the recombination clumping factor, to the M99 formalism calculated with the \cite{Shull2012a} fit and with constant $C=3$.
+Having fitted the clumping factors needed in solving the differential equation for the evolution of hydrogen ionization fraction, we now compare our models (Equation \ref{eq:Gamma} and \ref{eq:ndot}) calculated with the recombination clumping factor, to the M99 formalism calculated with constant $C=3$, the \cite{Shull2012a} fit and our fit for the recombination clumping factor $C_{\rm rec}$.

-First, we calculate the evolution of volume filling factor $Q$ by solving Equation \ref{eq:m99} following \cite{Madau2017a}, where we assume an average temperature of $T=2\times10^4K$ and use $C=3$ and $C_{\text{H,Shull}} = 2.9 \left( {(1+z)}/{6}\right)^{-1.1}$ to model the recombination rate.
+First, we calculate the evolution of volume filling factor $Q$ by solving Equation \ref{eq:m99} following \cite{Madau2017a}, where we assume an average temperature of $T=2\times10^4K$ and use $C=3$ and $C_{\text{Shull}} = 2.9 \left( {(1+z)}/{6}\right)^{-1.1}$ to model the recombination rate.
+We choose these two clumping factors because the $C=3$ model is a widely adopted simplification and $C_{\text{Shull}}$ reproduces the \cite{Madau2017a} calculation.
+For comparison purposes, we also use our fitted clumping factor $C_{\rm HII }$ together with the M99 model to solve for the volume-filling factor $Q$, although we caution the reader that this is not a self-consistent solution.
 The photoionization term is approximated by $\dot{n}_\gamma$ as in M99, where $\dot{n}_\gamma$ is directly measured from the simulations (see \cite{Trac2015a} for details).

-In Figure \ref{fig:xi_madau}, we show the reproduced M99 model reionization histories with $C=3$ and $C_{\rm H,Shull}$ in comparison with the simulation reionization histories.
+In Figure \ref{fig:xi_madau}, we show the M99 model reionization histories with $C=3$, $C_{\rm Shull}$ and $C_{\rm rec}$ in comparison with the simulation reionization histories.
 From left to right are the reionization histories from Sims 0, 1, and 2.
 We plot them against the mass- and volume-weighted reionization fractions from the RadHydro simulations.
 In the lower panels we show the percentage difference of the M99 histories from the simulation results.

-We can see that with the M99 model, neutral hydrogen gets ionized quicker than in the simulation, and the deviations from mass-weighted ionization fraction can be as large as $\geq 20\%$.
-The deviation from the volume-weighted ionization fraction, which is what $Q$ really should be, is even larger.
-The main reason for the difference is that the recombination clumping factors measured from radiative transfer simulations are much larger than those measured from a uniform ionizing background, especially during the early stages of reionization.
-Although this difference is mitigated by using a linear rather than quadratic term in $\langle x_{\text{HII}}\rangle$ for recombination, the overall amplitude of the recombination term in the M99 model is still smaller.